Black Friday Tech Guide

 Would you Rater have Something Portable?

-Laptops might sacrifice comfort and life expectancy, but they're ideal if you can't dedicate space to a computer at home or if your activities often take place away from your desk.
+Laptops might sacrifice comfort and life expectancy for portability, but they're ideal if you can't dedicate space to a computer at home or if your activities often take place away from your desk.

 Gaming Desktop PCs

-With the option to upgrade your video card, it's much easier to keep gaming on a PC beyond the 3 years mark.
+With the option to upgrade your video card, it's much easier to keep gaming on a PC beyond the three years mark.

 If you often play games away from your desk or can't dedicate a spot for your gaming rig, the following laptops could be worth a look.